tschinz/zawiki/source/tools/docker/index.rst

 Luckily since Virtualbox v6.0 you can select Hyper-V as default Hypervisor for any image.

 .. important::
-   When run Virtualbox image run under Hyper-V there is a significant performance penalty.
+   When run Virtualbox image run under Hyper-V there is a significant performance penalty. (practically unusable)

 .. figure:: img/virtualbox_settings.*
    :align: center